westbrookjack/VeronesePresentation/README.md

 VeronesePresentation is a Macaulay2 package that computes minimal presentations of Veronese subrings of graded polynomial or quotient rings.
-It uses a hybrid pipeline that combines Macaulay2 with a custom C++ backend for efficient Normaliz computations.
+It uses a hybrid pipeline that combines Macaulay2 with a custom C++ backend for efficient Hilbert basis computations.

 Directory Structure
 -------------------